nginxinc/docs-actions/README.md

 By default, it will also purge the provided CDN path.

+## Hugo theme version

+By default, this action will pull the latest _released_ hugo theme from https://github.com/nginxinc/nginx-hugo-theme.

+If the `force_hugo_theme_version` is set, it will use the tag, branch or commit specified.

 ## How-to
 These instructions apply only to NGINX GitHub doc repositories.
 1. Navigate to the actions section of your repository, for example https://github.com/yourOrg/yourRepo/actions